ShalomObongo/czest-analytics/README.md

 ## 🎯 Overview

-Calm and Zest Analytics transforms water business operations with its elegant dark-themed interface and powerful Google Sheets integration.
+Calm and Zest Analytics transforms business operations with its elegant dark-themed interface and powerful Google Sheets integration.
 Built with modern web technologies, it offers a comprehensive solution for managing multiple store locations, tracking inventory, and analyzing business performance in real-time.

 ## 🌟 Features